r-quantities/units/README.md

 ```
 export UDUNITS2_XML_PATH="/usr/local/share/udunits/udunits2.xml"
 ```
 to your `~/.bashrc` file, start a new shell to activate this environment variable, and try installing R package `udunits2` once more.
-When launching rstudio from unity, you may have to load `udunits2` explicitly before using `units`.
+When launching rstudio from unity, you may have to load `udunits2` explicitly before using `units`, or set `UDUNITS2_XML_PATH` in a different way such that rstudio finds it.